-Figure 19.6: Map Grids Dialog 🛆
+Figure 18.6: Map Grids Dialog 🗳

-After you have added a grid, you can active the checkbox $\square$ Show grid to overlay a grid onto the map element.
-Expand this option to provides a lot of configuration options, see Figure\composer\map\4.
+After you have added a grid, you can activate the checkbox Show grid to overlay a grid onto the map element.
+Expand this option to provide a lot of configuration options, see Figure\composer\map\4.